 Cloud and DevOps are independent but are complementary strategies, because to remain competitive in the market, companies must review their approach of work.
 Production cycles must be reduced to make constant improvements for end-users.
 The Cloud directly addresses this need for agility.
 To picture it, if the cloud was an instrument, DevOps would be the musician who plays it.
 As with the Formula 1 paddock, the Ops can focus on bringing new features into production instead of thinking about shutting down physical servers.
 Indeed, load balancing and redundancy issues, for example, are natively taken into account in this context.

 There are three main cloud providers on the market: Google Cloud Platform (GCP), Azure and AWS.
 They offer all the tools mentioned above and many others.

 Hybrid Cloud is a mixture of a public cloud and a private cloud.
 It means that you have both public and private clouds, but they operate independently communicating through an encrypted connection.

 Hybrid Cloud is useful to store sensitive data while maintaining the ability to scale your infrastructure when demand fluctuates.
 The Hybrid Cloud has 3 advantages: security, flexibility, and cost.

 Since DevOps and Cloud are complementary strategies, if you want to implement DevOps culture in your company but you have security issues because of sensitive data storage, Hybrid Cloud is made for you.
 Here we are giving you the keys to implementing Hybrid Cloud in your company, all the points of vigilance and steps to follow.

 You now have all the keys to understand what DevOps is, how to apply it, what tools to use.
 You have covered all the bases of DevOps, you are ready to change your organization.
-Do not hesitate to contact us if you have any questions, our team is here to help you.
+Do not hesitate to contact us if you have any questions, our DevOps experts are here to help you.